istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 Ensure you meet these requirements before starting the downgrade process:

-* Istio version 1.4 or higher is installed.
+* Istio version 1.5 or higher is installed.

 * Your Istio installation was [installed using {{< istioctl >}}](/docs/setup/install/istioctl/).

 * Downgrade must be done using the `istioctl` binary version that corresponds to the Istio version that you intend to downgrade to.
-For example, if you are downgrading from Istio 1.4 to 1.3.3, use `istioctl` version 1.3.3.
+For example, if you are downgrading from Istio 1.5 to 1.4.4, use `istioctl` version 1.4.4.

-## Downgrade to Istio 1.4 and higher versions steps
+## Downgrade to Istio 1.4.4 and lower versions steps

-You can also use `istioctl upgrade` to downgrade versions.
-The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version.
-When completed, the process will restore Istio back to the Istio version that was installed before you ran `istioctl experimental upgrade`.
+You can use `istioctl experimental upgrade` to downgrade to 1.4 versions.
+Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4), and `upgrade` is experimental in 1.4.
+The process steps are identical to the upgrade process mentioned in the previous section.
+When completed, the process will restore Istio back to the Istio version that was installed before.

-### Downgrade to Istio 1.3.3 and lower versions steps

-The `istioctl experimental upgrade` command is not available in Istio 1.3.3 and lower.
-Therefore, downgrade must be performed using the `istioctl experimental manifest apply` command.

-This command installs the same Istio control plane as `istioctl experimental upgrade`, but does not perform any checks.
+`istioctl manifest apply` also installs the same Istio control plane, but does not perform any checks.
 For example, default values applied to the cluster for a configuration profile may change without warning.